buccancs/gsr_rgbt_project/docs/future_improvements.md

 - Develop regression tests to prevent reintroduction of fixed bugs
 - Implement continuous integration to automatically run tests on code changes

 **Rationale:** Automated testing will help ensure that the codebase remains robust as it evolves.
-This addresses the future consideration mentioned in implementation_notes.md.
+This addresses the future consideration mentioned in implementation notes.

 ### 4.2 Validation Tools for Synchronization